AromaKitsune/Windows-XAML-Styles/README.md

 * Dynamic image container height for the Details Pane
 * Removed the tab's Close button (to close the tab, middle-click it or press `Ctrl`+`W`)
 * Context Menu: Removed the Share options & "Show more options"
+* Context Menu: Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu

 ## Notification Center